opnfv/daisy/docs/release/installation/installation_guide.rst

 Daisy4nfv configuration
 =======================

-This document provides guidelines on how to install and configure the Danube release of OPNFV when using Daisy as a deployment tool including required software and hardware configurations.
+This document provides guidelines on how to install and configure the Euphrates release of OPNFV when using Daisy as a deployment tool including required software and hardware configurations.